 What if a farmer is retired and rents his ground out to another farm operator?

 The current farm operator should fill out the survey.
 If a retired farmer received a copy of the survey, he should have the farm operator who rents his ground fill out the survey.
 If both the current farm operator and the retired farmer received a survey, the operator should complete only his survey.
-If the current farm operator completes his own survey, the retired farmer may call may the Survey Research Center toll free at 1-866-898-4277 and ask not to receive any future mailings.
+Operators may fill out one survey for all ground that they operate (owned and rented).
+If the current farm operator completes his own survey, the retired farmer may call may the Survey Research Center toll free at 1-800-648-3617 and ask not to receive any future mailings.

 When does the survey close?